monikakaron/feeling-responsive/pages/getting-started.md

 published: true
 ---
 1. Figure out what is <em> your most inner most burning dream <em>.
-1. Are there any specific Tours in  "https://kabom.eu/feeling-responsive/design/" where you would find the vision you thought of?
+1. Are there any specific [Tours](https://kabom.eu/feeling-responsive/design/) where you would find the vision you thought of?
 1. Add your own social media links and open `_data/socialmedia.yml`.
 1. Open `_sass/_01_settings_colors.scss` and adjust the the colors to your taste.
 1. Customize your navigation and open `_data/navigation.yml`.